Fatima90/AnimatedMoves/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  ===> name= Prayer Basics

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  ===> the targets are all muslims and non muslims to show them how to make prayer in a very easy simple way :)

+  For those who wants to learn how islam prayer works or anyone curious about the proccess.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+benfits: for non muslims it will satisfie their curiosity about how muslims pray and it will introduce them some benifits of this prayer. in general, i tried not to make lots of text since most of the people enjoy watching rather than reading

 ## Problem ##
   > Describe the problem your product solves.
+  The problem is there is no enough resources about muslims prayers and how its done

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+    This website is the perfect place for those who want to learn about prayer in Islam with all the steps explained in an effective way.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  	"Come and Know Us"

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Describe how easy it is to get started. well, i started by trying to draw prayer moves and if its possible i will start drawing all the moves and make the transactions.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "love the way you described you prayer and how consistent the product is :}"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.